oasysgames/oasys-docs/docs/staking/1-stake-oasys/1-1-stake-oasys.md

 ![staking1](/img/docs/techdocs/oasys-hub/staking_page.png)

-### Select the wallet you want to connect.
+### 2. Select the wallet you want to connect.
 Currently Metamask is supported but more wallets will be added soon.

 ![staking2](/img/docs/techdocs/oasys-hub/switch_network.png)

-### If you have no wallet, you can add a network.
+### 3. If you have no wallet, you can add a network.

 ![staking13](/img/docs/techdocs/oasys-hub/add_network.png)

-### Select a validator and click the stake button.
+### 4. Select a validator and click the stake button.

 ![staking3](/img/docs/techdocs/oasys-hub/staking_stake.png)

-### Input the stake amount, and select the token you wish to stake, and click the stake button.
+### 5. Input the stake amount, and select the token you wish to stake, and click the stake button.

 **It requires 10 days to unstake**
+**If you press max button, (max - gasfee) will be displayed.**

 ![staking4](/img/docs/techdocs/oasys-hub/stake.png)